-Yet the sad ones succeeded not in persuading the atheling In any way ever, to act as a suzerain To Heardred, or promise to govern the kingdom; Yet with friendly counsel in the folk he sustained him, 65 Gracious, with honor, till he grew to be older, Reference is here made to a visit which Beowulf receives from Eanmund and Eadgils, why they come is not known.
-Wielded the Weders.
-Wide-fleeing outlaws, Ohthere's sons, sought him o'er the waters: They had stirred a revolt 'gainst the helm of the Scylfings, The best of the sea-kings, who in Swedish dominions 70 Distributed treasure, distinguished folk-leader.
-'Twas the end of his earth-days; injury fatal3 By swing of the sword he received as a greeting, Offspring of Higelac; Ongentheow's bairn Later departed to visit his homestead, 75 When Heardred was dead; let Beowulf rule them, Govern the Geatmen: good was that folk-king. - [1] 'Hám' (2326), the suggestion of B. is accepted by t.B. and other scholars. - [2] For 'láðan cynnes' (2355), t.B. suggests 'láðan cynne,' apposition to 'mægum.'
-From syntactical and other considerations, this is a most excellent emendation. - [3] Gr. read 'on feorme' (2386), rendering: He there at the banquet a fatal wound received by blows of the sword.
-XXXIV.
+Lone-goer lorn to his land-folk returning, Where Hygd to him tendered treasure and kingdom, Rings and dominion: her son she not trusted, To be able to keep the kingdom devised him Yet the sad ones succeeded not in persuading the atheling In any way ever, to act as a suzerain To Heardred, or promise to govern the kingdom; 'Gainst alien races, on the death of King Higelac.
+Yet with friendly counsel in the folk he sustained him, Gescious, with honor, till he grew to be older, Wielded the Weders.
+Wide-fleeing outlaws, Ohthere's sons, sought him o'er the waters: They had stirred a revolt 'gainst the helm of the Scylfings, The best of the sea-kings, who in Swedish dominions Distributed treasure, distinguished folk-leader.
+[81] 'Twas the end of his earth-days; injury fatal' By swing of the sword he received as a greeting, Offspring of Higelac; Ongentheow's bairn Later departed to visit his homestead, When Heardred was dead; let Beowulf rule them, Govern the Geatmen: good was that folk-king.
+Heardred's lack of capacity to rule.